ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

    : There are persistent secrets which are stored unencrypted in an Attester.

 It is possible for addtional Trustworthiness Claims and enumerated values to be defined in subsequent documents.
+At the same time, the standardized Trustworthiness Claim values listed above have been designed so there is no overlap within a Trustworthiness Tier.
+As a result, it is possible to imagine a future where overlapping Trustworthiness Claims within a single Trustworthiness Tier may be defined.
+Wherever possible, the Verifier SHOULD assign the best fitting standardized value.

-Where a Relying Party doesn't know how to handle a particular Trustworthiness Claim, it MAY choose an appropriate action based on the Trustworthiness Tier indicated by the value.
+Where a Relying Party doesn't know how to handle a particular Trustworthiness Claim, it MAY choose an appropriate action based on the Trustworthiness Tier under which the enumerated value fits.

 It is up to the Verifier to publish the types of evaluations it performs when determining how Trustworthiness Claims are derived for a type of any particular type of Attester.
 It is out of the scope of this document for the Verifier to provide proof or specific logic on how a particular Trustworthiness Claim which it is asserting was derived.

 ### Trustworthiness Vector